IBMStreams/streamsx.visualization/README.md

 ## Next steps
 * Take the 2 minute READ tour: http://169.44.122.120:3000/#/developer/app/dashboard/designer
 * Play with the sample app bundled with READ
+* Follow the Usage Info which accompanies every dataset and visualization in the sample app
 * Follow the tutorial: http://localhost:3000/#/docs/tutorial
-* For more information in topics such as READ for Streams Users, sharing your READ dashboards publicly, and handling CORS issues, refer to the [Wiki](https://github.com/IBMStreams/streamsx.visualization/wiki)
+* Refer to the [Wiki](https://github.com/IBMStreams/streamsx.visualization/wiki) for more documentation on topics such as
+  * READ for Streams Users
+  * Sharing your READ dashboards publicly
+  * Handling CORS Issues

 ## Contributing
 We encourage you to contribute to READ in a variety of ways.